stephenh/stephenh.github.com/_posts/2018-07-15-mono-repos.markdown

 * 80% of the time, you will want forced upgrades (great! everyone is on latest).
 * 20% of the time, you will want pinned versions (shoot! too hard to get everyone on latest).

-And, the rub is that **the last 20% is deal-breaker annoying when you don't/can't have it**.
+Unfortunately, unlike most 80/20 rules, **the last 20% is deal-breaker annoying when you don't/can't have it**.

 The differences can also be broken down on breaking vs. non-breaking changes: